Muthukumar-Subramaniam/install-k8s-on-linux/README.md

-# Install k8s cluster on linux nodes with ansible playbook
+# Install kubernetes cluster on linux nodes with ansible playbook
 ansible playbook for kubeadm based installation of latest version of kubernetes single control plane node and worker nodes on linux.
-Installs and configures single control plane node and worker nodes with latest stable k8s version available.
+Installs and configures single control plane node and worker nodes with latest stable kubernetes version available.

 Suitable Environment : Development & Testing